-He was a Soviet Armenian composer and conductor: one of the leading composer of the Soviet Union.
+He was a Soviet Armenian composer and conductor: one of the leading composers of the Soviet Union.
 His works are an essential part of the 20th-century music classics.
 He is highly recognized throughout the world and his compositions are performed worldwide.

 Aram Khachatryan Life